 Can I get my allergy injections at Glennon Health Services?

-No. We no longer offer allergy injections.
-Allergy injections are offered by:
+No. Allergy injections are offered by appointment with:

 Do you accept insurances?

 LHU provides limited health care at Glennon Health Services for a set fee, which is charged with your tuition each semester.
+You may come for care as much as you need, for NO EXTRA CHARGE.
 On occasion it is necessary to obtain blood work, x-rays, or cultures.
 These services are provided through Jersey Shore Hospital or Tiadaghton Health Services.
 The lab will bill your insurance for any services it provides.
 It is your responsibility to know your service coverage and area coverage.
 LHU and Glennon Health Services are not liable for fees not covered by your insurance.

 Do you provide Student Insurance?